-An initial strategy paper was prepared for SunGard that addressed:
+The initial strategy paper prepared for SunGard addressed:

 - an overview of its central London portfolio

-- the opportunities for the acquisition of new space within the determined timescale
+- the opportunities for the acquisition of office space within the timetable agreed

 - the restructuring of existing lease liabilities on its core property holdings

-- advice on forthcoming lease events, e.g. rent reviews, that might impact upon the disposition of existing offices
+- the impact of forthcoming lease events (e.g. rent reviews) on the disposition of existing offices

-- formulation of accommodation strategy and occupational brief
+- formulation of an accommodation strategy and occupational brief

-- research into size, suitability and timing of available premises in both The City and Canary Wharf
+- research into the size, suitability and timing of available premises in The City and Canary Wharf

 - arranging site inspections and presentations with potential landlords